 QCDs can only be made from IRAs, including inherited IRAs.
-QCDs cannot be made from SEP and SIMPLE IRAs that are ongoing-you receive an employer contribution for the plan year within the tax year in which you make the distribution.
+An exception to this rule is that QCDs cannot be made from SEP and SIMPLE IRAs that are ongoing.
+A SEP or SIMPLE IRA is ongoing if you receive an employer contribution for the plan year ending with or within the tax year in which you make the distribution.

-If you want to use amounts held in an employer-sponsored retirement plan to make a QCD, you must first roll over the amount from the plan to an IRA.
+If you want to use amounts held in an employer-sponsored retirement plan-such as a pension, 401(k), or 403(b) plan-to make a QCD, you must first roll over the amount from the plan to an IRA.
 Then the QCD can be made from the IRA.